VedaWebProject/vedaweb/README.md

 ## Docker

-If you want to try to run the application locally or on a server, you may use the provided Dockerfile (if you already have Elasticsearch and MongoDB services running) or the docker-compose file (to start containers for the services, too).
+If you want to try to run the application locally or on a server, you may use the provided Dockerfile (if you already have Elasticsearch and MongoDB services running) or the docker-compose file (to start containers for the services, too), see below.

+### Docker compose

+1. Create the two Docker volumes needed:
+   `docker volume create vedaweb_data_mongodb`
+   `docker volume create vedaweb_data_elastic`
-Use `docker-compose up --build --no-cache` for building and starting the needed containers in a preconfigured way.
-The `--no-cache` flag ensures that current application data will be downloaded during build time.
-If you don't want that, just omit this flag.
+2. Run `docker compose up --build` for building and starting the needed containers in a preconfigured way.
+Use the `-d` flag to run detached containers.

-The application will be served on port `8081` in case of using docker-compose.
+3. The application will be served from `127.0.0.1:8081` (you can change the port in `.env`).

 ## State of Development
 The VedaWeb Application is a product of the [VedaWeb research project](https://vedaweb.uni-koeln.de).
 It's current state covers the planned concepts of the first project phase.
 The platform is planned to be developed further into a collaborative research platform.